symbiontik/k3s-gitops/README.md

 ```sh
 cp /extras/github-actions/renovate.yaml .github/workflows/renovate.yaml
 ```

+1. Replace the GitHub repository URL in the `.github/workflows/renovate.json5` file with your GitHub repository URL.

 1. Within each of your `helm-release.yaml` files, ensure you create a respective `renovate:` line within your chart spec similar to the following stanza - this specifies the chart that Renovate will watch for version updates to your respective applications/resources.